mattzeunert/javascript-breakpoint-collection/README.md

 ## Snippet

-Just paste the contents of this file in the console.
-[Snippet](https://github.com/mattzeunert/javascript-breakpoint-collection/blob/master/dist/javascript-breakpoint-collection.js)
+Just paste the contents of [this file](https://github.com/mattzeunert/javascript-breakpoint-collection/blob/master/dist/javascript-breakpoint-collection.js) in the console.

 ## NPM